August 17, 2026

 I am a developer.

-And I am proud to say that I am a leader in the community that is on the Autism Spectrum.
+And I am proud to say that I am a leader in the community and a person on the autism spectrum.

 Tip: If you would like to hear more about Kerryn’s story, you can watch her video on the Speakers Bank YouTube channel.